 These are understandable concerns.
 But do they reflect actual customer experiences?
 Recent surveys show a different story—one that makes a strong case for text messaging for roofing contractors.
 Here are some of the top text messaging statistics that show why texting is an important communication tool for your roofing business.

-Top Text Messaging Stats for Roofing Contractors
+Top Text Messaging Statistics for Roofing Contractors

 84% of customers don’t answer calls from unknown numbers

 If you hang up when an unknown number calls you, you’re not alone.
 84% of your customers are doing the same thing.
 Many contractors believe that it’s more professional to call customers with an update on their project or to remind them of an appointment.
 But if your customers don’t have your number saved in their phones, they’re likely ignoring your call.
 And even if you leave a voicemail, that’s no guarantee they’ll call you back.
 A mere 3% of voicemails from unknown numbers receive callbacks.

 If you’ve been calling your customers and receiving no response, this is likely the culprit.
 In order to actually hear from your customers and keep the lines of communication open, it’s important to reach out to them using methods that will lead to conversation instead of playing phone tag.

 Only 20% of emails are opened, but 98% of texts are